linuxmasterrace/Townvalds/README.md

 ## What is Townvalds
 Townvalds is an opensource town plugin for Cuberite.
-We're aiming to create a fully FOSS town system compatible with Cyberite, comparable to Towny for Bukkit.
+We're aiming to create a fully FOSS town system compatible with Cuberite, comparable to Towny for Bukkit.

 ## What is Cuberite